Edward Gerard Hettinger: Priesthood

 Hettinger was ordained a priest by Bishop James Joseph Hartley for the Diocese of Columbus on June 2, 1928.
-After his ordination, the diocese assigned Hettinger as chaplain of St. Ann Hospital in Westerville, Ohio while residing at the St. Vincent Orphanage in Columbu.
+After his ordination, the diocese assigned Hettinger as chaplain of St. Ann Hospital in Westerville, Ohio while residing at the St. Vincent Orphanage in Columbus.
 He began working in the diocesan chancery in 1933, and was named chancellor in 1938.
 That same year, he was named a domestic prelate by Pope Pius XII.

 Auxiliary Bishop of Columbus

+Hettinger (center left, in white vestment) on the day of his episcopal consecration on February 24, 1942.

 On December 6, 1941 Pius XII appointed Hettinger as the titular bishop of Teos and auxiliary bishop of Columbus.
 He was consecrated a bishop by Hartley on February 24, 1942 in St. Joseph Cathedral in Columba.
 The principal co-consecrators were Bishop Francis Howard of Covington and Auxiliary Bishop George Rehring of Cincinnati.
 Hettinger acted as apostolic administrator of the diocese following Hartley's death in 1944, as well as pastor of Sacred Heart Parish in Columbus.